 You can use IBM z/OS Debugger JCL Wizard to create JCL statements to debug a Language Environment program by using the Terminal Interface Manager.

-1. In ISPF Edit or Browse, enter EQAJCL and press Enter to invoke the IBM z/OS Debugger JCL Wizard.
-Alternatively, enter EQAJCL T to skip step 2 and open the parameters panel directly.
+1. In ISPF Edit or Browse, enter EQAJCL T and press Enter to invoke the Terminal Interface Manager.
+Alternatively, you can enter EQAJCL to display the z/OS Debugger JCL Wizard Option Selection panel and then enter T.